Alrysc/onb_docs/docs/onb_overview/entities/character.md

 ```

 !!! warning "Mod Sync"
-    When mods sync for PvP, a library that defines the Character with that ID may
+    When mods sync for PvP, a library that defines the Character with that ID might
-    not be shared.
-Be wary of using this in a context where the function could be
+    not have been shared Be wary of using this in a context where the function could be
     called in PvP.